Sometimes after staining wood, you don’t get the color shade you wanted. So, how to darken stained wood?

 Related: How To Lighten Stained Wood?

-The finish will also get darker if exposed to a heat source, such as a heater or sun.
+The finish will also get darker if exposed to a heater or sun.
 That’s because it has a simple formula that responds to temperature changes, causing the color shade to get darker.
 Long-term water exposure can also cause it to look darker over time.

 Polyurethane is a clear coat with no paint pigments, so it won’t give the wood a darker shade.
 In fact, polyurethane can make the wood look lighter because its transparent finish will allow light to reflect.